- How the anti-union big money interests cherry pick Adam Smith’s work.

 There are many anti-monopoly and collusion quotes in Adam Smith’s works, such as the following:

 “People of the same trade seldom meet together, even for merriment and diversion, but the conversation ends in a conspiracy against the public, or in some contrivance to raise prices.” – A Wealth of Nations

-The more one reads Adam Smith; the more one sees many areas to criticize conservative business policies.
-For instance, Adam Smith was vehemently opposed to monopolies as “Monopoly is a great enemy to good management,” however many of the companies that quote Adam Smith are…..you guessed it, monopolies.
-The fact that elites have been able to get away with misappropriating Adam Smith’s work demonstrates how weak the forces against corporate power are, and how ineffectual academics is in contradicting false statements made by corporations and their think tanks, and how little Americans seem to read, and how easily they are propagandized.
+The more one reads Adam Smith, the more one sees many areas criticizing conservative business policies.
+For instance, Adam Smith was vehemently opposed to monopolies as “Monopoly is a great enemy to good management,” however, many of the companies that quote Adam Smith are…..you guessed it, monopolies.
+The fact that elites have been able to get away with misappropriating Adam Smith’s work demonstrates how weak the forces against corporate power are, how ineffectual academics is in contradicting false statements made by corporations and their think tanks, and how little Americans seem to read, and how easily they are propagandized.